College football's surprising new cradle of coaches

 "As Division III guys, you've got no entitlement," Grinch said.
 "You'll find an answer, you'll fix it if something's wrong.
 Not just at Mount Union, but a lot of times with coaches who have come from lower levels of football, there's probably a little chip on your shoulder.
 You're willing to take that job that somebody else wouldn't.
 You've never had anything."

 The least surprising thing about Mount Union's coaching pipeline is the school's location.
-Ohio, and especially Northeast Ohio, spits out football coaches like rubber and tires.
+Ohio, and especially northeast Ohio, spits out football coaches like rubber and tires.

-Of the 11 college coaches to win national titles since 2000, four are from Northeast Ohio: Urban Meyer (Ashtabula), Jim Tressel (Berea), Les Miles (Elyria) and Bob Stoops (Youngstown).
+Of the 11 college coaches to win national titles since 2000, four are from northeast Ohio: Urban Meyer (Ashtabula), Jim Tressel (Berea), Les Miles (Elyria) and Bob Stoops (Youngstown).
 Nick Saban (six titles since 2003) isn't from Ohio but played at Kent State and began his coaching career there.
-Mount Union's league, the Ohio Athletic Conference, features several schools with strong coaching traditions, from John Carroll University (Don Shula, Josh McDaniels, Greg Roman) to Baldwin-Wallace (Lee Tressel, Jim Tressel, Norb Hecker).
+Mount Union's league, the Ohio Athletic Conference, features several schools with strong coaching traditions, from John Carroll University (Don Shula, Josh McDaniels, Greg Roman) to Baldwin Wallace (Lee Tressel, Jim Tressel, Norb Hecker).

 "It starts with how they feel about high school football around there, and then that carries over," said Capers, who grew up in Buffalo, Ohio.
 "Friday nights, people are at high school games.
 Saturday, they're involved in college, and Sunday, the NFL.
 It gets into your bloodlines a little bit."